jeremytregunna/kevo/README.md

 - **MemTable**: In-memory data structure (skiplist) for fast writes
 - **SSTables**: Immutable, sorted files for persistent storage
 - **Compaction**: Background process to merge and optimize SSTables

+### Replication Layer

+- **Primary Node**: Single writer that streams WAL entries to replicas
+- **Replica Node**: Read-only node that receives and applies WAL entries from the primary
+- **Client Routing**: Smart client SDK that automatically routes reads to replicas and writes to the primary

 ### Interface-Driven Design